ivcap-works/ivcap-docs/developer-guide/running-locally.md

 ## Service description

-Users use the service desicription metadata to search and discover the services.
+Users use the service description metadata to search and discover the services.
-The Service information should describe what the service does, the context in which it works, any paramaters it needs, and the artifacts it creates.
+The Service information should describe what the service does, the context in which it works, any parameters it needs, and the artifacts it creates.

 [Examples of artifacts and output include: ...]: #

 ## Local Environment Requirements

-Local development reqiurements include suggested programming laguages, and the supporting software to be build and sustain a local development environment.
+Local development requirements include suggested programming languages, and the supporting software to be build and sustain a local development environment.

 Tip:  Containerised applications do not have access to your local build environment, nor its environment variables.
 Use of the XXXX development environment mimics the server environment, minimising the risk of errors.